-Under all modelled conditions except inversions, Table 15 suggests that high level overburden emplacement may occur on OOP1 without creating more than a 1 dB noise criterion exceedance at R49 ("Olive Lea"), R26 (Robinson) and R20 (Williamson) and in Ulan village, and a 3 dB exceedance at R46A (The Flannery Centre) during the critical night time period.
+Under all modelled conditions except inversions, Table 17 suggests that high level overburden emplacement may occur on OOP1 without creating more than a 1 dB noise criterion exceedance at R49 ("Olive Lea"), R26

+(Robinson), R6 (Thompson) and R20 (Williamson) and in Ulan village, and a 3 dB exceedance at R46A (The Flannery Centre) during the critical night time period.
 Again, these predicted levels are for a dumping location nearest to the receivers.

-The NMP will formally require low level (behind the bund or in-pit) dumping locations, and the high level areas will only to be utilised when there is no temperature inversion present or ENE wind (subject to confirmation by attended noise monitoring).
+The NMP will formally require both low level and high level dumping locations, with the high level areas only to be utilised when there is no temperature inversion present or ESE wind.
 In this way, OOP1 could be completed without producing exceedances of the PSNL's.
-After Year 2, Pit 1 will have advanced further to the east, OOP1 eill have been completed and noise emissions at the most impacted receivers will reduce.
+After Year 2, Pit 1 will have advanced further to the east, in-pit dumping will occur and noise emissions at the most impacted receivers will reduce.